anarchist22/AconsYou/README.md

 ## Premium Request 💎

+**Prices**

+>• 10 premium requests = 5 Dollars (USD)

+>• 20 premium requests = 10 Dollars (USD)

+**Required for premium application**

+>• You need to have [Icon Request App installed](https://github.com/Kaiserdragon2/IconRequest/releases)

+>• Have any of these payment methods "Paypal - Liberapay - Ko-fi"

-<bold>How to make premium request?</bold>
+**How to make premium request?**

 > Here is the correct way to make a premium icon request.

-  • You need to have Icon Request App installed

-  • Have any of these payment methods "Paypal - Liberapay - Ko-fi"
+1 - See the prices and make the payment through our donation methods integrated into the app.
+(Take a screenshot of this).

+2 - Go to the Icon Request app • New request • Select Acons You • Select 10 or 20 apps based on the request amount you paid.

+3 - Click to icon share and send zip file to [telegram](t.me/anarchist22) or our [mail](aleszoandres@gmail.com)

+4 - Attach the screenshot of the payment made to the request as proof.

+5 - Wait patiently for your request, please remember that all icons in premium requests will be made without exception.
+The regular request depends on the developer, Premium requests are made and are of high priority and importance.

 ## Help translating 🌍
 :page_facing_up: Help making Acons You available in more languages.
 [Click here to go to the translation site](https://crowdin.com/project/acons-you/invite?h=db3fdc8614dac980e0b8364af53487d11551497)